I’ve been in the public eye on a pretty regular basis for about 10 years.

 I also suffered from some form of stage fright or social anxiety for many of those years.

-Through research, practice, and some dumb luck, I’ve found a number of effective ways to decimate my stage fright and actually transform it into a feeling of confidence and stage presence.
+Through research, practice, and some dumb luck, I’ve found a number of effective ways to decimate my stage fright and actually transform it into a feeling of excitement and stage presence.

 I’m going to share the three most powerful tools with you today.